Hypokras/python-course/responses/04-advancedtutorial.md

-Ready for more Python?
-Check out the advanced tutorial.
+🎉🎉🎉 Good work on your first Python code!

-TODO: add advanced tutorial when it exists.
-Start with a link elsewhere?
-Or maybe to Learning Lab home?
+Ready to learn some more?
+Check out the [Learning Lab](https://lab.github.com/) for more courses.